All members are listed on the secure members pages. Please keep your details up-to-date.

 The Fylde League is a teams of 8 competition.
 The A team has used 12 players this season including 4 newcomers to our team: David Briggs, David Akhurst, John Spencer and Alan Purdy.
 The other 8 members who played were: Alan Crabtree, David Spencer, Rosemary Price, Tony Price, Pam Cox, Ashley Rosen, Brian Irlam and captain Dave Bowyer.
 Well done to all of them!

-A very busy Open Day at the club with a constant stream of visitors.
-Many have signed up to start lessons.
+Another busy Open Day at the club with many people signing up to start lessons.

 Thanks to all our members who came to help and make this another successful day.